SAP-archive/teched2020-ANA366/README.md

 - Enter a new Space Name
 - Please make sure to reset the Disk and In-Memory size to 0.1GB.
   ![Resize Space](/images/resize_space.png)
-- In the 'Member Assignment section, please add your User to the new crewated space.
+- In the 'Member Assignment section, please add your User to the new created space.
+- Please make user that your user has been assigned with the role 'DW Modeler'.

 ## Exercises